 Managing Your Loans

 - How much have I borrowed?
-Log in to www.NSLDS.ed.gov to see your student loan history.
+Log in at the Federal Student Aid site to see your student loan history.
 You will need your FAFSA PIN to log in.

 - Do you have student loans with more than one lender?
 If yes, you may want to consider loan consolidation.